blade32232/blade32232web/docs/md/docs/flyfly/windowmenus.md

    This button allows for the capture of a high detail image that is needed for calculating an accurate centreline position of the tethered animal.
    #### Version 3.2 change
    ![stimtable](/images/flyfly/image11.png#centered)
-   <sub>**Note:** As of version 3.2 the user can set the background color (the screen color when no stimulus is shown) from the stimulus window, on a scale from 0 - 255.
-The background color is applied by either pressing “Apply” or “Run”, and is saved with the other parameters.</sub>
+   <sub>**Note:** As of version 3.2 the user can set the background colour (the screen colour when no stimulus is shown) from the stimulus window, on a scale from 0 - 255.
+The background colour is applied by either pressing “Apply” or “Run”, and is saved with the other parameters.</sub>

    #### Version 3.3 change
    ![stimtable2](/images/flyfly/image31.png#centered)
-   <sub>**Note:** In version 3.3 init screen launches guvcview for capturing footage.
-Two new buttons, Highdef Image is used before init screen to capture high definition image from camera to get centreline of the tethered animal, while Centreline Calc* can be used to get said centreline.</sub>
+   <sub>**Note:** In version 3.3 init screen launches guvcview for capturing footage that is used with Deeplabcut.
+Currently pauses dont work properly with recording.</sub>